Command and control

 The ability to adapt to disruptions caused by cyber security incidents while maintaining continuous business operations.
 This includes the ability to detect, manage and recover from cyber security incidents.

-Measures used to protect the confidentiality, integrity and availability of systems and information.
+Measures used to protect the confidentiality, integrity and availability of systems, devices and the information residing on them.

 An occurrence of a system, service or network state indicating a possible breach of security policy, failure of safeguards or a previously unknown situation that may be relevant to security.